-- Check on your state's website for waiver programs as well as Federal and State sources of support. - Children younger than 3 can receive Early Intervention services through the State Department of Health. - Set up evaluations for ages 3 and older to determine their services in school and to establish an Individualized Education Plan (IEP) or a 504 Plan. - Provide school staff with information on Dravet syndrome, along with your child's Seizure Action Plan for emergencies. - For caregivers of adults, your state's website will offer a list of disability waivers, financial support, and housing services that are available. - Unsure where to start?
+- Check on your state's website for waiver programs as well as Federal and State sources of support.
+A good place to start is at www.kidswaivers.org - Children younger than 3 can receive Early Intervention services through the State Department of Health. - Set up evaluations for ages 3 and older to determine their services in school and to establish an Individualized Education Plan (IEP) or a 504 Plan. - Provide school staff with information on Dravet syndrome, along with your child's Seizure Action Plan for emergencies. - For caregivers of adults, your state's website will offer a list of disability waivers, financial support, and housing services that are available. - Unsure where to start?
 Begin with your pediatrician or family doctor.
 Additionally, all schools and hospitals have social workers on staff who can help connect you with appropriate programs in your area.

-The Importance of Research
+Importance of Research

-Severe myoclonic epilepsy of infancy (or 'SMEI') was first described in 1978 by Dr. Charlotte Dravet and was renamed in 1989 as Dravet syndrome.
+Severe myoclonic epilepsy of infancy (or SMEI) was first described in 1978 by Dr. Charlotte Dravet and was renamed in 1989 as Dravet syndrome.
 By 2001, researchers had discovered that a primary cause of Dravet syndrome was related to mutations in SCN1A, a gene responsible for making sodium channels that affect electrical activity in the brain.
-Despite this major advancement in the scientific understanding of DS, research was still slow to follow.
+Despite this major advancement in the scientific understanding of Dravet syndrome, research was still slow to follow.
 By 2009, families had come together to form the Dravet Syndrome Foundation (DSF) in an effort to spur and support research efforts towards a better understanding of the underlying causes, the presentation and progression, and the best treatment approaches for Dravet syndrome.
-DSF has made research a core priority, funding over 5.7 million dollars of research efforts as of 2022.
-Through the combined efforts of DSF, scientists, clinicians, industry, government, and patient families, research has led to advancements in the care and treatment of those living with Dravet syndrome.
+DSF has made research a core priority, directing over \$11 million to research as of early 2025.
+Through the combined efforts of DSF, scientists, clinicians, industry, government, and patient families, research has advanced the care and treatment of those living with Dravet syndrome.
 While much has been accomplished, there is still great unmet need for patients and their families, underlining the importance of continuing to fund, advocate for, and participate in further research efforts.